romm27/unity-visual-novel-framework/README.md

 ![vn1](https://github.com/user-attachments/assets/c05474b5-dd35-4e3e-87af-2eba673c8df6)

->This project is still under active development, so even if it's stable, some features may not be complete.
+> **Note:** This project is still under active development, so even if it's stable, some features may not be complete.

 ## What is this project?